 The variability and unpredictability of capital gains-related tax revenue has been a key factor in the volatility of the Commonwealth's overall budget.
 The fiscal 2011 enacted budget included a new mechanism for budgeting capital gains-related tax revenue that will limit the amount of such revenue that can be included in the Commonwealth's budget going forward, with excesses dedicated to reserve funding.
-Fitch believes that this change is a budgeting policy improvement as it will reduce the volatility of the Commonwealth's budget.
+Fitch viewed this change as a budgeting policy improvement as it reduces the volatility of the Commonwealth's budget.

 Massachusetts has a fundamentally strong and wealthy economy, with the third highest personal income per capita in the nation (125% of the U.S.).
 The Commonwealth experienced among the steepest employment drops in the country during the last recession and, despite registering year-over-year employment gains in every month from July 2004 to September 2008, did not regain its prior peak.
-Employment began to decline in November 2008 but losses have been below those of the U.S. September 2010 employment in the Commonwealth was 0.8% above that of September 2009, the fourth straight month of year-over-year growth and above the 0.2% gain for the nation in September.
-This follows losses of 3.6% and 4.3% for the state and the nation, respectively, in 2009.
-The Commonwealth's unemployment rate of 8.4% in September 2010 was 88% of the U.S. level for the month.
+Employment began to decline in November 2008 but losses have been below those of the U.S. December 2010 employment in the Commonwealth was 1.4% above that of December 2009, the seventh straight month of year-over-year growth and above the 0.8% gain for the nation in the month.
+The Commonwealth's unemployment rate of 8.2% in December 2010 was 87% of the U.S. level for the month.